-Clean or replace furnace air filters every other month during the heating season.
-Periodically check vents outside (intake and exhaust) to make sure they are not blocked by snow or debris.
-Then vacuum all heating supply registers, return grills, baseboards or radiators inside the home.
+Clean or replace your furnace air filters every other month during the heating season.
+Regularly inspect the outdoor vents (intake and exhaust) to ensure they are clear of snow or debris.
+Inside the home, vacuum all heating supply registers, return grills, baseboards, or radiators to keep the system running efficiently.

-After consulting your hot water tank owner's manual, carefully test the temperature and pressure relief valve to ensure it is not stuck.
-(Caution: This test may release hot water that can cause burns and it may also cause the valve to develop a slow leak due to sediment build-up not allowing the valve to close fully.
-This will require a plumber to replace the TPR valve).
-In some areas, sludge may accumulate in the bottom of the tank.
-Draining approximately 1 gallon of water from the clean-out spigot at the bottom of your tank will indicate the presence of sludge and the necessity for regular draining to control sediment and maintain efficiency.
-Be sure to shut off the power or fuel supply before draining any water from the tank.
+After reviewing your hot water tank owner's manual, carefully test the temperature and pressure relief valve to ensure it isn't stuck.
+Caution: This test may release hot water, which can cause burns, and could also result in a slow leak if sediment buildup prevents the valve from sealing properly.
+In that case, you'll need a plumber to replace the TPR valve.
+Additionally, sludge may accumulate at the bottom of the tank.
+To check for this, drain about 1 gallon of water from the clean-out spigot at the bottom of the tank.
+If sludge is present, regular draining is necessary to control sediment buildup and maintain efficiency.
+Always remember to turn off the power or fuel supply before draining water from the tank.

-Clean the humidifier (if equipped), two or three times during the winter season.
+Clean the humidifier (if equipped with one), two or three times during the winter season.

-Vacuum bathroom fan grille or any other registers you may have in your home.
-I recommend removing the register grills and vacuuming inside the duct work, (as far as possible).
-Vacuum all fire and smoke detectors, as dust or spider webs can prevent them from functioning.
-Dust ceiling fan blades.
+Vacuum the bathroom fan grille and any other registers in your home.
+It's a good idea to remove the register grilles and vacuum inside the ductwork (as far as you can reach).
+Also, vacuum all fire and smoke detectors, as dust or spider webs can interfere with their operation.
+Don't forget to dust any ceiling fan blades as well.

 Vacuum radiator grilles on back of refrigerators and freezers, and empty and clean the drip tray underneath the refrigerator.

 Check inside bathroom vanities and kitchen sink cabinets for signs of moisture.
-Look for leaks at shut-off valves at sinks, toilets, laundry equipment, and main water shut-off valve.
-Carefully inspect pipes for condensation or slow drips.
-Repair the plumbing system if necessary.
+Inspect the shut-off valves under sinks, toilets, laundry equipment, and the main water shut-off valve for any leaks.
+Carefully examine pipes for condensation or slow drips.
+If needed, repair the plumbing system.

 Remove mineral deposits from faucet aerators and shower heads by soaking the parts in white vinegar and scrubbing them with an old toothbrush.